-The Adjusted Balance Method of Calculating Credit Card Finance Charges
+Adjusted Balance Method to Calculate Credit Card Finance Charges

 The adjusted balance method of calculating your finance charge uses the previous balance from the end of your last billing cycle and subtracts any payments and credits made during the current billing cycle.
 New charges made during the billing cycle are not factored into the adjusted balance.
 The periodic rate, your interest rate broken down based on your billing cycle, is applied to the adjusted balance to calculate the finance charge.